Heavens-Dark-Carnage/Vertical-Farming/README.md

  3. Adjust the thresholds in the code based on your environment.
  4. Upload the code to your ESP32 and monitor via the Serial Monitor or the Blynk app.

-# **Usage**
+> [!NOTE]
-This system is intended for small-scale indoor farming or educational projects, offering a real-time solution for environmental monitoring and irrigation control.
+> This system is intended for small-scale indoor farming or educational projects, offering a real-time solution for environmental monitoring and irrigation control.